benkoppe/fast-wc-rust/README.md

 https://benkoppe.github.io/fast-wc-rust/report/

+The `rust_vs_cpp` part of this report is invalid and can be disregarded.

 ## Overview

 `fast-wc-rust` is designed to efficiently count words (tokens) in C source files (.c) and header files (.h).
 It relies on multiple dependencies and implements several performance optimizations including: